phubercolo/rag-pipeline/README.md

 # Small Local-First RAG Pipeline

+Supports local document ingestion for `.txt`, `.md`, and `.pdf` files, with optional OCR for scanned or image-based PDFs.

 This project is a compact retrieval-augmented generation (RAG) pipeline in Python.
 It loads local documents, chunks them, creates embeddings, stores them in a local FAISS index, retrieves the most relevant chunks for a question, and sends the retrieved context to an LLM to generate a grounded answer.

 The code is intentionally split into small modules so you can swap parts later, including replacing the local vector store with an AWS-backed option such as OpenSearch or Bedrock Knowledge Bases.